noahhaccker/BadUpdateUSB-Premade/README.md

 ---

 ## License
-MIT License (or choose your preferred license)
+MIT License — see `LICENSE` file for full text.